stanislas/aws-circleci-zcljug/README.md

 # aws-circleci-zcljug

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A CircleCi/AWS example

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Stanislas Nanchen

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.